by Andrew Griffith, Livestock Marketing Specialist

 FED CATTLE

-Fed cattle traded $1 higher on a live basis and steady on a dressed basis compared to last week.
-Prices were mainly $185 to $186 on a live basis.
-Dressed trade was mainly $290.
+Fed cattle traded steady to $1 higher on a live basis compared to last week.
+Prices were mainly $194 to $196 on a live basis.
+Dressed trade was mainly $305 to $307.

 BEEF CUTOUT